jreisinger/docs/data/notes/sec/basics.md

 Clarity and simplicity

-* obscurity and complexity in code, processes and communication hide (security) problems
+* obscurity and unnecessary complexity hide (security) problems
 * easy to understand and easy to use security controls and tools are more likely to be used (correctly)
+* apply to code, processes, communication

-Limit attack surface
+Minimal attack surface

 * attack surface is all possible ways a system can be attacked (through user, system, network)
-* higher complexity means bigger attack surface
-* bigger attack surface means higher probability of getting attacked
+* higher complexity means bigger attack surface thus higher probability of getting attacked
 * apply to exposed systems, unnecessary services, underused systems

 Defense in depth